 Violence, Nuremberg, Progress and a Hope for Peace

 DAVID: You’ve explored a vast sweep of the world’s religious and moral experience in your films.
 You created that epic documentary film about the Mormons that millions watched on PBS not too long ago.
 You made a great film about the life and legacy of Pope John Paul II.
 In the whole sweep of what you’ve seen, do you think we are making any progress in the world?
 Or is the world a more dreadful place than it once was?

-HELEN: I do think something has happened in our world.
-Think back over the last 2,000 years and try to name the last time—right up to the 19th century—when a powerful world leader ever felt he had to apologize for anything.
-One thing that changed this was Nuremberg.
+HELEN: One thing that changed in our history was Nuremberg.
 The world looked at the face of evil and judged it.
 We held people accountable, however imperfectly our justice might have been at the time.
 Then, we began to acknowledge that it is not enough simply to judge.
 We’ve got to go on living.
 Think about the numbers of truth and reconciliation commissions that have formed.
 This all is positive.